soviaakusuma/secore-template-2/README.md

 - replace `$SERVICE` in `Dockerfile`
 - replace `secore-template` in `docker-compose.yml`
 - update `Jenkinsfile` to change the project name
+- run "gradle clean" to get rid of any secore artefacts (also check in docker/)
+- build and run the microservice: `gradle up`
 - update `README.md` to remove these instructions :)
-- build and run the microservice: `gradle up`

 There is plenty of room to improve the template (and this documentation);
 please take a moment to make things better than you found them.